-Norfolk County Council, in partnership with Norwich City Council, Broadland District Council and South Norfolk Council, has made an application to the Department for Transport (DfT) as part of the Transforming Cities Fund through Transport for Norwich.
+Norfolk County Council, in partnership with Norwich City Council, Broadland District Council and South Norfolk Council, made an application to the Department for Transport (DfT) as part of the Transforming Cities Fund through Transport for Norwich.
 The fund aims to make it easier for people to access jobs, training and retail, and also aims to respond to issues around air quality.

 In January 2019, the partnership submitted a wish-list of schemes for funding from an initial £60m pot and were subsequently awarded £6.1m to deliver improvements to Norwich Bus Station,

 investment in the blue and green pedalway routes in Hethersett and Thorpe St Andrew and the introduction of the new bike share scheme for Greater Norwich, Beryl.
 Read more about the March 2019 funding announcement.

 In November 2019 we submitted detailed proposals to the DfT for an extensive programme of further schemes designed to transform travel in Greater Norwich and sets out our vision to “invest in clean and shared transport, creating a healthy environment, increasing social mobility and boosting productivity through enhanced access to employment and learning”.